KilakOriginal/fachschaft_informatik/README.md

 A simple form for anonymous email submissions.
 I might also permit/implement file uploads in the future.

 ## Deployment
-Make sure to create the `/src/kummerkasten/email_config.json` and `/src/fachschaft_informatik/secret_key.txt` files with your smtp credentials/configuration and desired key respectively.
+Make sure to create the `/src/kummerkasten/email_config.json` file with your smtp credentials/configuration.

 **"email_config.json" might look something like this:**
 ```json